AllenCellModeling/datasetdatabase/docs/ingest.md

     3. [Minimal Step Ingestion](#minimal-step-ingestion)

 ## Dataset Creation
-Datasets can be created by providing a path to a a csv, or tsv file, by providing the dataset as a [`pandas.DataFrame`](https://pandas.pydata.org), by reading a serialization created by this package (`.dataset` or a [Quilt](https://quiltdata.io) package), or finally, by joining Datasets based off an Iota found in both (or all).
+Datasets can be created by providing a path to a csv, by providing the dataset as a [`pandas.DataFrame`](https://pandas.pydata.org), by providing a python dictionary, by passing any python object, by reading a serialization created by this package (`.dataset` or a [Quilt](https://quiltdata.io) package), or finally, by joining Datasets based off shared data between found in both (or all).
 Additionally, you can create a custom deserializer and pass any object to the Dataset initialization.
-This is more complicated however drastically expands the types of data that can be handled by the system.
+This is more complicated but greatly increases the types of data that can be handled by the system.

 ### DataFrame Like
-Data formats like csv, tsv, and `pandas.DataFrame` were the most common for data scientists to use when this package was under original development.
-Because of this, they are all handled natively.
+Data formats like csv, python dictionaries, and `pandas.DataFrame` are handled natively.

-Datasets are a relatively simply object that largely is a wrapper around a pandas DataFrame object but they additionally some metadata about the state of the Dataset in relation to the database.
-Let's create a Dataset object in the simplest sense and then go through the state.
+Datasets are the core object of dsdb and are a wrapper around whatever object is passed in, in this case: a `pandas.DataFrame`.
+They contain additional metadata about the state of the Dataset in relation to the database.
+Let's create a simple Dataset object and then go through the state.

 ```python
 import datasetdatabase as dsdb